 Since the average price for New York City home reached $1.05 million in the second quarter, according to data from the REBNY, it is relatively easy to take out a $500,000 mortgage.
 Based on this price, the mortgage would be over $800,000 if a buyer puts down 20%.

-The tax benefits of homeownership may diminish should the tax legislation come to pass, which makes the cost effectively higher.
-Financially, the decision to purchase a home remains weighing the costs/benefits of home ownership versus renting.
+The tax benefits of homeownership may diminish should the tax legislation pass, making the cost-effectively higher.
+Financially, the decision to purchase a home remains weighing the costs/benefits of homeownership versus renting.

 Pass-through entities, such as LLCs, will see preferential tax treatment under both bills.
 Under the House bill, the maximum tax rate is 25%.
-It is a more complicated in the Senate’s contemplated version, which would allow a deduction of a certain percentage of income, without a preferential rate.
-Under the existing tax law, LLCs are taxed at the same rate as your income, which currently tops out at 39.6%.
+It is more complicated in the Senate’s contemplated version, which would allow a deduction of a certain percentage of income without a preferential rate.
+Under the existing tax law, LLCs are taxed at the same rate as your income, which currently tops 39.6%.

 For real estate investors, this could prove beneficial.
 Under the House plan, you come out ahead if your tax rate is higher than 25%, while all LLCs benefit under the Senate version.
 An LLC would retain the ability to deduct mortgage interest and property tax.